-The goal should always be to provide your customers with useful information to help them find the right gift.
-Like any other holiday email campaign, you have to find the right balance between being helpful and being promotional.
+Your Mother’s Day email should provide subscribers with useful information to help find the best Mother’s Day gift.
+As with Father’s Day emails and any other holiday campaign, you have to find the balance between being helpful and being promotional.

-With that in mind, we put together 4 Mother’s Day email marketing tips to help you create an email campaign that is sure to delight your contacts.
+With that in mind, we’ve put together 5 Mother’s Day email marketing ideas to help you create an email campaign that’s sure to do the job.

-As we said, it’s important to strike the right tone between helpful and promotional with your Mother’s Day email marketing.
+As we said, online retailers need to strike the right balance between helpful and promotional when it comes to Mother’s Day email marketing.

 1. Give readers gift ideas

-That’s why email is the perfect opportunity to help your customers with this problem.
-Use the content of your email to highlight products in your store that would make a good Mother’s Day gift.
-This eliminates the decision work for your customers and makes it much easier for them to buy something.
+Email is the perfect opportunity to help your customers with this problem.
+Present them with a gift guide of products in your store that would make a good Mother’s Day present.

-In the example above from Forever 21, they do a nice job of showing off products that would make great gifts.
+The email example below from Forever 21 does a nice job of showing off specific products that would make great gifts.
 They also include the price, making the email content even more actionable to the consumer.

 2. Focus on outcomes or benefits

-When people are shopping for gifts, sometimes it can be hard to match a product with a person.
-To help with this, focus your copy on how the product is used or what benefits it provides. ✨
+When shopping for gifts, it can be hard to match a product with a person.
+To help with this, focus your email copy on how the product is used or what benefits it provides. ✨

-You can do the same thing with your business by focusing on the positive aspects of receiving your product as a gift.
+You can do the same thing with your business by focusing on the most positive aspects of getting your product as a gift.